-Domains in Keystone are abstract resources that were introduced in version 3 of the Keystone API.
+A Keystone domain is an abstract resource that was introduced in version 3 of the Keystone API.
 A domain is a collection of users and projects that exist within the OpenStack environment.
-To understand what this really means, it is crucial to understand how things work without domains.
+To understand what this really means, it is crucial to understand how things work without OpenStack domains.

 Some of the benefits to using domains are:

 - More fine grained Role Based Access Control (RBAC) capabilities

 - Creating cloud administrators with the ability to delegate tasks to users

 - Support for overlapping resource names such as usernames

 - The ability for separate organizations to leverage different backends.
 For example, one can be SQL based, while another can be LDAP based

 In the Liberty software release of OpenStack, the python-keystoneclient package was formally deprecated in favor of the unified python-openstackclient, which is capable of performing API operations to leverage domains.

 You can create a domain with an OpenStack domain name:

 $ openstack domain create <name>